 - Hex –

 A hexagonal shape prevents your weights from rolling.
 If the floor of your workout area has even the slightest of slopes (which is common for home workout gyms) you’d know that chasing your weights around after setting them down isn’t fun and interrupts your workout.
 Rolling can also be a huge hazard for anyone trying to get a good workout session in.
 Having hexagonal shapes are an easy way to avoid this problem.
-Hexagonal shape also makes them easier to store, making them ideal for home gyms where storing a set of round-shaped ones are a nightmare.
+The hexagonal shape also makes it easier to store, making them ideal for home gyms where storing a set of round-shaped ones are a nightmare.
 Hexagonal shaped ones are great for home gyms because of their functionality, price, and easy storing.

 - Round –

-A round shaped model is better for public gyms because of their versatility, durability, and protection.
+A round-shaped model is better for public gyms because of their versatility, durability, and protection.
 Round shaped sets are often “rubberized” in their coating so they can be dropped easily without damaging the floor.
-Having hex or cast iron in a public gym can be difficult as its impossible to ensure that no one damages them or the floors with a heavy drop.
+Having hex or cast iron in a public gym can be difficult as it’s impossible to ensure that no one damages them or the floors with a heavy drop.
 Round rubber ones are also better in that they often have more handle options—such as chrome or diamond knurled handles.
 Round ones equipped with these types of features are also more expensive—making them an even harder choice for personal gyms.

 Some important things to consider when choosing a shape is: